Slow Cooker Lamb

-Slow cooking lamb in a slow cooker or crock pot is the best thing you can do with red meat.
-Especially, if you can just add everything to the pot and cook.
-This slow cooker lamb makes tender, juicy, fork-tender meat in just 4 hours with a rich creamy sauce that works a treat over steamed rice or crusty bread.
+Slow-cooking lamb in a slow cooker or crockpot is the best thing you can do with red meat.
+Especially if you can add everything to the pot and cook, this slow cooker lamb makes tender, juicy, fork-tender meat in just 4 hours with a rich, creamy sauce that works a treat over steamed rice or crusty bread.

-If you ask my kids what they want for dinner over the weekend they usually say - slow-cooked meat with couscous or mashed potato and such.
-Winter is one time when we have lots of slow-cooked recipes, either made in the slow cooker or over the stovetop.
-Because, of course, slow-cooked meats somehow are always so comforting.
+If you ask my kids what they want for dinner over the weekend, they usually say – slow-cooked meat with couscous or mashed potatoes.
+Winter is when we have many slow-cooked recipes made in the slow cooker or over the stovetop.
+Because, of course, slow-cooked meats are always so comforting.
 Right?

-For me, red meat like beef, lamb or pork has got to be fork-tender unless, of course, it's burgers or steaks.
-Which is why I do love my slow cooker very much.
-I can just throw in a few ingredients and forget about it for hours.
-Often, a life-saver on days when I was busy with cake orders and no time to cook.
+For me, red meat like beef, lamb, or pork has got to be fork-tender unless it’s burgers or steaks.
+This is why I love my slow cooker very much.
+I can just throw in a few ingredients and forget it for hours.
+It was often a lifesaver when I was busy with cake orders and had no time to cook.

-I honestly didn't know what to call this recipe.
-It's simple and easy, but most of all the flavors are wonderful with almost every ingredient you probably already have in your kitchen.
-The list looks long, but again, nothing fancy.
-And yet, when they all come together it is so wonderful.
+- It’s simple and easy, but most of all, the flavors are lovely, with almost every ingredient you probably already have in your kitchen.
+The list looks long, but again, it could be fancier.
+And yet, when they all come together, it is so wonderful.

 Ingredients and substitutes

-- Lamb - I often use a lamb shoulder or leg.
-The best thing about slow cooking is that you can use the cheap cuts and it will still cook to fork-tender with the slow cooking process.
+- Lamb – I often use a lamb shoulder or leg.
+The best thing about slow cooking is that you can use cheap cuts, and it will still cook to fork-tender with the slow cooking process.

-- Onion - I've used a small red onion because I love how it adds sweetness to the dish as it cooks down but if sweet is not for you add regular brown onions.
+- Onion – I’ve used a small red onion because I love how it adds sweetness to the dish as it cooks, but if it is not for you, add regular brown onions.

-- Garlic and ginger - I cannot think of lamb without these two to flavor it.
+- Garlic and ginger – I cannot think of lamb without these two to flavor it.
 Adds so much more.
-If you don't have fresh ginger, you can add 1 tsp of ginger powder.
-Not the same as fresh but still works.
+If you don’t have fresh ginger, add 1 tsp of ginger powder.
+It’s not the same as fresh, but it still works.

 - Ketchup – Adds a little sweet, sour tang and thickness to the dish.
 This is not a tomato-based dish, so do not add too much.

-- After the cooking time - combine the cornstarch with a little water to create a slurry - add it to the slow cooker - stir well.
+- Thicken – Once the meat is fork-tender, combine the cornstarch with a bit of water to create a slurry – add it to the slow cooker – stir well.
+Continue to cook for 30 minutes on low or 15 minutes on high.

 Frequently asked questions